This gallery contains 17 photos.

 This photo was taken on the shores or our local lake this afternoon.
 The reflections are just astounding.

-This photograph of was actually taken from my cell phone.
+This photograph of was taken from my cell phone.
 It highlights some of the great effects available just on your phone.

 This image was captured today on a visit to Uriara Crossing, on the Murrumbidgee River.